sk1264/Tarot-Card-Game/README.md

 # Tarot Card Reading Game (with a little twist)

 Discover your fate through a standard Major and Minor Arcana tarot card reading!
-There are 78 cards in a deck, but wait... a cursed card has slipped in this particular deck that voids a reading and places a cursed on the user.
+There are 78 cards in a deck, but wait... a cursed card has slipped in this particular deck that voids a reading and places a curse on the user.
 Tarot decks contain 78 cards divided into two major groups:

 1. 22 Major Arcana Cards